omgchyah/nasa-ecohackers-app/README.md

-🌍 ECOHACKERS
+#🌍 ECOHACKERS#

-This project is a full-stack web application that integrates a Spring Boot backend with an Angular frontend. 🚀 📋 Table of Contents
+Welcome to EcoHackers!
+This project is a full-stack web application that integrates a Spring Boot backend with an Angular frontend. 🚀
+📋 Table of Contents

     Technologies Used